samwhindleton/wdiroutcomes/SubmittingHW.md

 ![SubmitHW3](https://user-images.githubusercontent.com/18074591/31462598-50a1e946-ae9b-11e7-81d6-ae02012ea333.png)

-5. Someone from the outcomes team will give you feedback in the timeline listed on the HW assignment and will close your issue when you have received feedback.
+5. Nicole will give you feedback in the timeline listed on the assignment and will close your issue when you have received feedback.
 Keep an eye out in your email and github alerts.
-If you have any questions, feel free to reach out to us!
+If you have any questions, feel free to reach out!

-6. Remember, Outcomes HW is required in order to graduate and be successful in your job search!
+6. Remember, Outcomes homework is required in order to graduate and be successful in your job search!